1blankz7/presentation-shell/README.md

 presentation-shell
 ==================

-A simple shell in a shower presentation
+This project adds an interactive shell inside a shower presentation.

+For more information about the presentation framework visit: https://github.com/shower/shower.